Community Connectedness: Civic Engagement and Volunteer Opportunities

 Activities to help contextualize this characteristic.

-• Quiz: What proportion of people in each age group volunteer? from the Bureau of Labor Statistics (Feb., 2016)
+• Quiz: What percent of the population volunteers on an average day? from the Bureau of Labor Statistics

 • Discussion: volunteer opportunities that others may not know about, especially opportunities that leverage the skill-sets of older adults.